 Zechariah 12:10 - "And I will pour on the house of David and on the inhabitants of Jerusalem the Spirit of grace and supplication..."

-There wouldn't be a second outpouring of the Holy Spirit if all believers were already in-dwelt by Him during the Tribulation.
-Those who receive the Holy Spirit in the second outpouring at the end of the Tribulation will enter the Kingdom:
+There would not be a second outpouring of the Holy Spirit if all believers were already in-dwelt by Him during the Tribulation.
+Those who receive the Holy Spirit in the second outpouring at the end of the Tribulation will enter the kingdom: